jessicafuller808/nutrition-daily-values-api/README.md

 * Unit of measurment: unitOfMeasure
 * Recommended DV for ages > 4: olderThan4
-* Recommneded DV for 0 - 12 months: birthTo12Months
+* Recommended DV for 0 - 12 months: birthTo12Months
 * Recommended DV for 1 - 3 years: age1To3Years
-* Recommended DV for pregnant or lactating: pregOrLactating.
+* Recommended DV for pregnant or lactating: pregOrLactating

 ## Optimizations